How to Buy Crypto in Australia

 Profit from price speculation

-Many cryptocurrencies have excellent use cases in theory but still need to achieve widespread adoption.
+Many other cryptocurrencies have excellent use cases in theory but still need to achieve widespread adoption.
 So, crypto investors often speculate that the potentially groundbreaking technology of certain blockchain projects will break into the mainstream in the coming years.
 Such an event would likely result in significant price gains.

-Related: How to buy Bitcoin in Australia.
+Related: How to buy and sell Bitcoin in Australia

 Inflation hedge

 Inflation is the reality of any government-printed fiat currency.
-Generally, central banks target an inflation rate of 3% per year.
+Generally, central banks target an inflation rate of 2-3% per year.
 This means that every AUD loses 3% of its spending power yearly – typically via products like energy, groceries or fuel becoming more expensive.

 In the early 2020s, governments worldwide implemented record-low interest rates to help combat the difficulties of the Covid-19 pandemic.
 While this helped jolt the economy in the short term, it caused inflation to run rampant and fiat currencies like the AUD to become debased.